Minimum Spanning Tree Cycle Intersection Problem: Tree cycles of complete graphs

 We shall analyze in turn the three classes: $\cap^i_{T,c}$, $\cap^e_{T,c}$, $\cap^t_{T,c}$.
 In this section we will consider $c' \in \cap_{T}(c)$ to be a tree-cycle induced by a cycle-edge $e=(v,w)$.

 The simplest case is the internal tree-cycles class: $\cap^i_{T,c}$.
 Let $c'$ be an internal tree-cycle.
 By definition the nodes $v$ and $w$ belong to $c$, so the following holds: $(c' \cap T) \subset c$ because there is a unique path from $v$ to $w$ in $T$.
-So basically counting the number of internal tree-cycles reduces to count the pairings of the nodes of $c$ excluding some obvious cases.
-The cases that should be excluded are: the pairing of a node with itself and with its neighbors in $c$.
+So basically counting the number of internal tree-cycles reduces to counting the pairings on the nodes of $c$ excluding some obvious cases such as the pairing of a node with itself and with its neighbors in $c$.
 Then the number of internal tree-cycles is:

 where $k$ is, as before, equal to $|c|$.
 The quotient is obviously due to the fact that every cycle is counted twice.